Water temperature in Jbaïl

 Minimum:

-As of now, in Jbaïl, the water temperature is 78.3°F. It's safe to say that the water is comfortably warm for various water-related activities.
-Today's reading is 1.6°F higher than the average recorded on this particular day in recent years.
-Since yesterday, there was a slight increase in temperature.
-This indicates a warming trend over the past day.
-According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast
+As of now, in Jbaïl, the water temperature is 64.6°F. Swimming in water of this temperature is generally concidered to be cool, and most people won't really enjoy it.
+Today's reading is 1.0°F lower than the average recorded on this particular day in recent years.
+The sea temperature remains approximately unchanged from yesterday.
+According to the forecast, we expect the temperature to stay about the same.Recent sea temperature and forecast

-Today's water temperature is notably higher than the average recorded over the past two weeks, indicating a significant warming trend.
-It is also close to the historical maximum temperature for this date.
-The maximum temperature recorded for this date was 79.7°F on 2021, while the historical minimum was 74.0°F on 2020.
+Today's water temperature slightly varies from the average of the past two weeks.
+It is also close to the historical minimum temperature for this date.
+The maximum temperature recorded for this date was 67.6°F on 2024, while the historical minimum was 64.2°F on 2020.

 Daily water temperature in Jbaïl